-- a.
+- 1. Conditions of confidentiality - a.
 The parties will observe confidentiality regarding all data that according to the provisions of this article are classified as confidential. - b.
 Classified as confidential are the Access Agreement, information that the parties provide one another within the performance of the Access Agreement, as well as information that is classified as confidential pursuant to the provisions of this article or at the explicit instruction of the provider. - c.
 The parties will take appropriate measures to protect confidential information contained in their information systems. - d.
 Information that falls under the confidentiality provisions of this article can without the permission of the other party or a titleholder be released to and used by a third party if so prescribed by law or a court order. - e.
 The parties will impose on their auxiliary staff an obligation to comply with the duty of confidentiality applicable between the parties. - f.
 The obligations under this article remain in force on termination of the Access Agreement. - 2.
 Provisions regarding the confidentiality of information exchanged between the parties - a.
 The parties will exclusively use the information exchanged between them within the context of the performance of the Access Agreement for the purposes for which it is provided and will not release said information to third parties without the permission of the other party, except in the cases provided for by this article. - 3.
 Provisions regarding the confidentiality of information concerning the other party that is available to the parties - a.
 The parties will treat company performance data as confidential information and not release such to third parties without the permission of the other party, except in the cases provided for by this article. - b.
 The network manager is authorised to grant other titleholders who have accepted these General Terms & Conditions, as well as network managers of connected railway networks access to information about the capacity requested by the titleholder, on condition that they handle such information as confidential. - c.
 The network manager is authorised to release information about the capacity allocated to a titleholder and about the current train service of the railway undertaking as confidential information to the other railway undertakings who have accepted these General Terms & Conditions, as well as to network managers of connected railway networks. - d.
-The network manager is entitled to release the timetable data, train run data and the passenger train forecast in TSI TAP89 of the railway undertaking to railway undertakings, station managers90 and network managers of connected railway networks for the purpose of travel information services. - e.
+The network manager is entitled to release the timetable data, train run data and the passenger train forecast in TSI TAP93 of the railway undertaking to railway undertakings, station managers94 and network managers of connected railway networks for the purpose of travel information services. - e.
 The network manager is entitled to make the values of the information and performance indicators, as referred to Article 7 Paragraph 3(a) and (b) of the Concession, available to the concession authorities unless determined otherwise in the Access Agreement or Article 7 Paragraph 5 of the Concession.
 The network manager is not entitled to provide the concession authorities with the data underlying these values, as this concerns commercially sensitive data and the provider also qualifies this data as confidential in the sense of Article 6 Paragraph 1(b). - f.
-The network manager is authorised to provide train flow information to its auxiliary staff, exclusively for use within the framework of the agreement concluded between the network manager and that auxiliary staff regarding the performance of work on the management of the railways, insofar as that auxiliary staff requires that information within the context of the work on the management of the railways as assigned
+The network manager is authorised to provide train flow information to its auxiliary staff, exclusively for use within the framework of the agreement concluded between the network manager and that auxiliary

-89 Regulation (EU) No. 454/2011, OJEU 2011, L 123.
+93 Regulation (EU) No. 454/2011, OJEU 2011, L 123.

-90 As defined in Regulation (EG) No. 1371/2007, OJEU 2007, L 315.
+94 As defined in Regulation (EG) No. 1371/2007, OJEU 2007, L 315.